Skip to main content

 Run tool unit tests under tests/tools/.
 After schema changes, run the registry strict adapter contract (uses the strictest normalizer currently wired in the repo):

-uv run python -m pytest tests/services/test_investigation_tool_schemas.py -q
+uv run python -m pytest tests/core/runtime/llm/test_investigation_tool_schemas.py -q

-Provider adapters (agent_llm_client.py)
+Provider adapters (transports/sdk/agent_clients.py)

 Each *AgentClient should own: